thedannyliu/MobileSAM_Finetune/Segment_Everything_Finetune.md

     mask/xxx/obj_1.png
   ```
 - For each image all object masks under `mask/<id>/` are loaded and stacked.
-- A regular point grid is generated over the original image (default step
+- A regular point grid is generated over the original image.
+The value of
+  `grid_points` specifies how many points are sampled per side (e.g. `32`
-  size = 32 px).
-Points are scaled to the network resolution (1024×1024).
+  produces a 32×32 grid regardless of image resolution).
+Points are scaled to
+  the network resolution (1024×1024).

 ## Training Changes
 - New dataset class **`SegmentEverythingDataset`** provides the stacked ground